 Nordic Skiing consists of two disciplines, Cross-Country Skiing and Biathlon.
-There are no GB Nordic Skiers competing in Sochi.
+Britain did not have any athletes competing in Nordic Skiing in Sochi.

 In Cross-Country, the Russian Federation again topped the table with 22 medals, followed by the host nation Canada in 2nd and Germany in 3rd.
 All three of the Canadian gold medals were won by home favourite Brian McKeevor.

 - First year at a Paralympic Games: